Following is a list of some of the needs in the work of our Lord

 MEDIA, OUTREACH, AND OTHER MINISTRIES

-• USA - the Carmel Hills residential facility has ongoing needs: i.e. back-up generator system, Residents Assistance fund, etc.
+• USA - the Carmel Hills residential facility has ongoing needs: i.e. Care Unit expansion, Residents Assistance fund, etc.

-• USA - Messages of Grace and Truth Radio broadcast to Arabic speaking listeners incurrs high costs, but the reward is also very great.
+• USA - Message of Grace and Truth Radio broadcast to Arabic speaking listeners incurrs high costs, but the reward is also very great.

 • Radio broadcasts in various languages